IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 2. Prevent adverse affects.
 > To develop **monitoring mechanisms** to ensure that the implementation of laws and policies aimed at promoting the equal enjoyment of economic, social and cultural rights by men and women do not have unintended adverse effects on disadvantaged or marginalized individuals or groups, particularly women and girls; ICESCR General Comment 16, paragraph 21

+> The results of such measures should be **monitored** with a view to being discontinued when the objectives for which they are undertaken have been achieved.
+ICESCR General Comment 16, paragraph 36

+> Failure to adopt, implement and **monitor effects** of laws, policies and programmes to eliminate de jure  and de facto discrimination with respect to each of the rights enumerated in articles 6 to 15 of the Covenant constitutes a violation of those rights.
+ICESCR General Comment 16, paragraph 41

 #### 4. Do no harm
 > To develop monitoring mechanisms to ensure that the implementation of laws and policies aimed at promoting the equal enjoyment of economic, social and cultural rights by men and women **do not have unintended adverse effects on disadvantaged or marginalized individuals or groups**, particularly women and girls ICESCR General Comment 16, paragraph 21

+>  The adoption and undertaking of any **retrogressive measures** that affect the equal right of men and women to the enjoyment of the all the rights set forth in the Covenant constitutes a violation of article 3 ICESCR General Comment 16, paragraph 42

+#### 5. Identify specific issues for men and women
+>32.
+These strategies should be based on the **systematic identification of policies, programmes and activities relevant to the situation and context within the State, as derived from the normative content of article 3** of the Covenant and spelled out in relation to the levels and nature of States parties’ obligations referred to in paragraphs 16 to 21 above.
+The strategies should give particular attention to the elimination of discrimination in the enjoyment of economic, social and cultural rights.
+ICESCR General Comment 16, paragraph 33

+> The nature, duration and application of such measures should be designed with reference to the **specific issue** and **context**, and should be **adjusted as circumstances require**.
+The results of such measures should be monitored with a view to being **discontinued** when the objectives for which they are undertaken have been achieved.
+ICESCR General Comment 16, paragraph 36

+#### 6. Temporary special measures must be identified and distinguished from permanent measures
+> ...Temporary special measures should be distinguished from permanent policies and strategies undertaken to achieve equality of men and women.
+ICESCR General Comment 16, paragraph 35

 ### Reasons that CEDAW standards for affirmative action should be applied to men